 How to Use WordPress Revisions to Undo Changes

-Earlier we mentioned that post revisions in WordPress help you undo changes you made to your post or pages.
+Earlier we mentioned that the WordPress edit history, also known as post revisions, helps you undo changes made to your posts or pages.

 If you are using the classic editor, you will find your revisions on the Publish section of the post editor dashboard.